 Costume Reference Library for Traditional Style Sith/Jedi Costumes

-There are 3 costume sets that fall under the Traditional Style.
-They are the Sith apprentice style, the Dark Jedi and the Gray Jedi.
+There are 2 costume sets that fall under the Traditional Style.
+They are the Sith apprentice style, and the Dark Jedi.
 These costumes follow a more strict path just as a uniform of the Sith Academy or the Jedi Order would expect.
-Below is the requirements for these three costumes.
-Differences between the 3 different costumes will be denoted under each separate style.
+Below is the requirements for these two costumes.
+Differences between the 2 different costumes will be denoted under each separate style.

 Sith Apprentice Style